-At each step the algorithm selects one item from S', and replaces it with the last item of that sequence.
-This way S' contains the items not yet selected, stored contiguously.
+At each step s the algorithm maintains the following invariant: the subarray S'[n-s+1,n] contains the items that have been already sampled, the rest of the items of S are contained in S'[1,n-s].
+Initially (i.e. s=0) this invariant holds because S'[n-s+1,n]=S'[n+1,n] is empty.
+At a generic step s, the algorithm selects randomly one item from S'[1,n-s], and replaces it with the last item of that sequence (namely, S'[n-s]).
+This preserves the invariant for s+1.
+At the end (i.e. s=m), the sampled items are contained in S'[n-m+1,n].
 We point out that S' cannot be a pure copy of S but it must be implemented as an array of pointers to S's items.
-The reason is that these items may have variable length (e.g. strings) so their retrieval in constant time could not be obtained via arithmetic operations, as well as the replacement step might be impossible due to difference in length between the item at S'[p] and the item at S'[n - s].
-Pointers avoid these issues but occupy $\Theta(n \log n)$ bits of space, which might be a non negligible space when n gets large and might turn out even larger than S if the average length of S's objects is shorter than $\log n$ .
+The reason is that these items may have variable length (e.g. strings) so their retrieval in constant time could not be obtained via arithmetic operations, as well as the replacement step might be impossible due to difference in length between the item at S'[p] and the item at S'[n-s].
+Pointers avoid these issues but occupy $\Theta(n \log n)$ bits of space, which might be a non negligible space when n gets large and might turn out even larger than S if the average length of S's objects is shorter than $\log n$.
 Another drawback of this approach is given by its pattern of memory accesses, which acts over O(n) cells in purely random way, taking $\Theta(m)$ I/Os.
-This may be slow when $m \approx n$ , so in this case we would like to obtain O(n/B) I/Os which is the cost of scanning the whole S.
+This may be slow when $m \approx n$, so in this case we would like to obtain O(n/B) I/Os which is the cost of scanning the whole S.

-Let us attack these issues by proposing a series of algorithms that incrementally improve the I/Os and the space resources of the previous solution, up to the final result that will achieve O(m) extra space, O(m) average time and $O(\min\{m, n/B\})$ I/Os.
+Let us attack these issues by proposing a series of algorithms that incrementally improve the I/Os and the space resources of the previous solution, up to the final result that will achieve O(m) extra space, O(m) average time and $O(\min\{m,n/B\})$ I/Os.
 We start by observing that the swap of the items in Step 5 of Algorithm 3.1 guarantees that every step generates one distinct item, but forces to duplicate S and need $\Omega(m)$ I/Os whichever is the value of m.
 The following Algorithm 3.2 improves the I/O- and space-complexities by avoiding the item-swapping via the use of an auxiliary data structure that keeps track of the selected positions in sorted order and needs only O(m) space.